mozilla/addon-sdk/packages/api-utils/docs/cortex.md

 ## Temper proving with property descriptor maps ##

 In ES5 new property descriptor maps were introduced, which can be used as a building blocks for defining reusable peace of functionality.
-At some degree they are similar to a `prototype` objects, and can be used so to define pieces of functionality that is considered to be private (In contrast to `prototype` they are not exposed by default).
+To some degree they are similar to a `prototype` objects, and can be used so to define pieces of functionality that is considered to be private (In contrast to `prototype` they are not exposed by default).